juremaj/track2p/README.md

 ## Changing algorithm parameters

-TODO: add documentation of algorithm parameters (for now use the defaults, they should work well)
+TODO: add documentation of algorithm parameters (for now use the defaults saved at `track2p/ops/default.py`, they should work well)

 # Outputs